abhi-Gear4/Multi-Chat-App/Client-Server-chat-Application/README.md

-This project was based on my course CSE-5306 Distributed System.
-It was developed in 3 phases.
-In each phase I have implemented different concepts of Distributed System.

 Phase 1:
 In this phase, I have implemented simple multiple clients - server application which support Unicast, Multicast and Broadcast messages.
  Code Structure: